Eric Gill: London 1900–1907

 Frustrated with his architectural training, Gill took evening classes in stonemasonry at the Westminster Technical Institute and, from 1901, in calligraphy at the Central School of Arts and Crafts while continuing to work at Caröe's.
 The calligraphy course was run by Edward Johnston, creator of the London Underground typeface, who became a strong and lasting influence on Gill.
 For a year, until 1903, Gill and Johnston shared lodgings at Lincoln's Inn in central London.

 During 1903, Gill gave up training in architecture to become a calligrapher, letter-cutter and monumental mason.
 After making a copy of a small stone tablet from Westminster Abbey, Gill's first public inscription was for a stone memorial tablet, to a Percy Joseph Hiscock, in Chichester Cathedral.
 Through a contact at the Central School, Gill was employed to cut the inscription for a tombstone at Brookwood Cemetery in Surrey.
 Other work quickly followed, including an inscription for Holy Trinity, Sloane Street, plus commissions from architects and private individuals, including Count Kessler.
-Kessler, on Johnston's recommendation, employed Gill to design chapter headings and title pages for the Insel Verlag publishling house.
+Kessler, on Johnston's recommendation, employed Gill to design chapter headings and title pages for the Insel Verlag publishing house.
 W.H.
 Smith & Son employed Gill to paint the lettering on the fascias of several of their bookshops including, in 1903, their Paris store.
 For a time, Gill combined this work with his job at Caröe's but eventually the scale and frequency of these commissions required him to leave the company.
 After Gill died, his brother, Evan, compiled an inventory of 762 inscriptions known to have been carved by him.